Red Wine Syrup

 Cool it Down

-Add the syrup to a small bowl or dish and let it slowly start to cool down to room temperature.
+Add the Red Wine Syrup to a small bowl or dish and let it slowly start to cool down to room temperature.

 Quick Tip: Wash your cooking pot immediately!
 Any syrup that’s left in the pan will pretty much solidify on it and be very hard to clean off once it has cooled.